 Section 179 is a tax deduction for businesses.
-In today’s blog, we will take a deeper look at exactly what this means and how it can impact your pharmacy.
+In today’s blog, we will take a deeper look at exactly what this means and how your pharmacy might be able to take advantage of this tax provision.

 What is Section 179?